 | 36% back-end | $3,000 |

-As a quick rule of thumb, most buyers can afford a home priced at 3–4 times their gross annual income — so $300,000–$400,000 at $100,000 per year.
-That range shifts up or down depending on your down payment, existing debt, and local property taxes.
+As a quick rule of thumb, most buyers can afford a home priced at 3 to 4 times their gross annual income, so $300,000 to $400,000 at $100,000 a year.
+That range shifts depending on your down payment, existing debt, and local property taxes.
 Run your own scenario in the Home Affordability Calculator before settling on a price range.

 Step 2: Check Your Credit Score and Debt-to-Income Ratio

 Your credit score and debt-to-income ratio are the two numbers lenders examine most closely.
-Both directly affect whether you qualify and what interest rate you receive.
+Both directly affect whether you qualify and what interest rate you get.

 Credit score thresholds by loan type: